OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Introduction

 The third approach is to \emph{probe the pre-trained language models} through the use of masked patterns and entailment templates.
+This method enables the use of PLM as a knowledge base for weak supervision.
+Leveraging masked language model (MLM) prompting to generate rich and context-aware weak supervisions for fine-grained entity typing is a recent trend, aiming to leverage a PLM's contextual and ``common-sense'' knowledge learned at training to reduce expensive human labor \cite{dai-etal-2021-ultra, li-etal-2022-lite}.

+Given a sentence that contains a mention, one can use a ``[MASK]'' token to replace the entity mention span to generate candidate entity types.
+However, such a method is unguided which may result in the generation of tokens that are inadequate for entity typing (e.g., \{This, That, Him, Me, It\} for “Wrigley Field'' in $S_1$).

-Leveraging masked language model (MLM) prompting to generate rich and context-aware weak supervisions for fine-grained entity typing is a recent trend, aiming to reduce expensive human labor \cite{dai-etal-2021-ultra, li-etal-2022-lite}.
-For example, given a sentence that contains a mention, a short piece of text that contains a "[MASK]" token is added to generate candidate entity types.
-This method conducts labeling in a context-aware manner and greatly enriches the fine-grained types labeled for each mention.
-However, such a process can still generate tokens unsuitable for typing (e.g., \{Teams, Thing\} for “Wrigley Field'' in $S_1$) or a mixture of rough and fine-grained types (e.g., \{Location, Building, Stadium\}).
-Due to the lack of further hierarchical knowledge of the generated tokens/types, such problems cannot be resolved automatically.
+Alternatively, we can seek to extract hypernyms of the entity mention span of interest by inserting a short phrase that contains a ``[MASK]'' token (e.g., exploring the idea of Hearst Patterns \cite{hearst-1992-automatic}).
+This method conducts labeling in a more context-aware manner and greatly enriches the fine-grained types labeled for each mention.

+This process, however, still has the potential to generate tokens unsuitable for typing (e.g., \{Team, Thing\} for “Wrigley Field'' in $S_1$) or a mixture of rough and fine-grained types (e.g., \{Location, Building, Stadium\}).
+The difficulty cannot be resolved automatically due to the lack of hierarchical knowledge of the generated tokens/types.

+With the emergence of large language model (LLM) (e.g., ChatGPT \cite{openai2023gpt4}), it is appealing to directly apply it to tackle these challenges.
+However, due to the lack of knowledge structures, an LLM may generate entity types at a too coarse or too fine level, or fail to commit to the right one from numerous fine-grained candidates.